Chitradurga: Legend of Onake Obavva

-During the reign of Madakari Nayaka, the town of Chitradurga was besieged by troops of Hyder Ali.
+During the reign of Chowdappa Nayaka and Bhadrappa Nayaka, the town of Chitradurga was besieged by troops of Shivaji.
 A chance sighting of a woman entering the Chitradurga fort through an opening in the rocks led to a clever plan by Hyder Ali to send his soldiers through the hole.
 The guard on duty near that hole had gone home for lunch.
 Obavva, the wife of that guard, was passing by the hole to collect water, when she noticed soldiers emerging into the fort.
 Obavva was carrying an Onake (a long wooden club meant for pounding paddy grains).

 She killed Hyder Ali's soldiers one by one as they attempted to enter the fort through the opening and moved the dead.
 Over a short period of time, hundreds of soldiers entered and fell, without raising any suspicion.

 After returning from lunch, Obavva's husband was shocked to see Obavva standing with a blood-stained Onake and hundreds of dead enemy bodies around her.
 Together both wife and husband beat up most of the soldiers.
 But as both were about to finish off the soldiers, Obavva died.

 The opening in the rocks remains as a historical marker for this account.
 The Tanniru doni, the well that Obavva was going to when she saw the invading soldiers, has also survived.
 Though Obavva saved the fort on that occasion, Madakari Nayaka could not repel another attack in 1779 by Hyder Ali.
 In the ensuing battle, the fort of Chitradurga fell to the invader.
-Obavva, like Kittur Rani Chennamma, remains a legend, especially to the women of Karnataka.
+Obavva, like Keladi Chennamma, remains a legend, especially to the women of Karnataka.

 Geography

 Chitradurga is located at 14.23°N 76.4°E. It has an average elevation of 732 metres (2401 ft).

-Chitradurga city is well connected to Bengaluru, Mysuru, Mangaluru, Davanagere, Hubballi, Hospet, Bellary, Shivamogga, Tumakuru, Vijayapura, Belagavi by road and through railways.
+Chitradurga city is well connected to Bengaluru, Mysore, Mangalore, Davanagere, Hubli, Hospet, Bellary, Shimoga, Tumkur, Bijapur, Belgaum by road and through railways.

-Both NH-4 & NH-13 meets at Chitradurga City.